grandseiken/foundryvtt-multilevel-tokens/README.md

   * Clone target regions can now be configured to mirror token positions horizontally or vertically.
   * Macro regions now support passing a fixed set of additional arguments to the macro when triggered, available in the new `args` variable.
   * Macro regions now support also triggering the macro when a token leaves the region, or whenever a token moves within it.
 Each of the triggers can be enabled or disabled for a region individually.
 A new `event` variable available to the macro describes which type of event occurred.
+  * Fixed that the `Drawing` and `Token` objects provided to macros triggered by macro regions would not be correctly associated with a `Scene`, causing e.g. their `update()` methods to misfunction, if the GM was viewing a different scene when the region was triggered.
+  * Regions can now be temporarily disabled with a new checkbox in the configuration menu.
 * **0.4.1**:
   * Fixed a floating-point accuracy issue that sometimes led to level-based teleports with `@stairs` tokens not functioning.
 * **0.4.0**: